hlomphosibeko/lins-api/README.md

 * When I access the app, before I signin or click any button I get the below errors on dev tools.
 The default profile image is not readable.
 Please see image below:

 ![Dev Tools](readme.docs/console.png)

+* <strong>Django REST Framework:</strong> The profile page is not showing the HTML form, meaning that it is not allowing users to create profiles even when authenticated.

 ## User Stories
 ##### Fulfilled User Stories